 “street” means a thoroughfare as defined in the Local Government Act 1995.

+[Section 8 amended by No. 38 of 2005 s.
+15.]

 9. Permanent closure of streets

 A street in the redevelopment area may be closed under section 58 of the Land Administration Act 1997 and regulations made under that Act, and for that purpose “local government” in that section and in those regulations —